-The amount we spend on Ubers and Lyfts during our trips to Universal Studios varies depending on where we’re staying in relation to the park and what we’re doing that day.
+The amount we spend on Uber and Lyft during our trips to Universal Studios varies depending on where we’re staying in relation to the park and what we’re doing that day.

-Despite these expenses, the cost of hiring Ubers and Lyfts was still significantly more affordable than hiring a car and paying for parking and gas throughout our two-week trip.
+Despite these expenses, the cost of taking an Uber and Lyft was still significantly more affordable than hiring a car and paying for parking and gas throughout our two-week trip.

 If you want to see the average cost of trips during your vacation download the Uber or Lyft app in advance and enter the from / to locations as if you were travelling to get a quote for that journey at this time.

 Uber and Lyft pick up from specific locations at both Universal Studio Resorts.
-Hollywood the pick-up area is at the back of CityWalk or in front of the fountain at the entrance to the parks.
+In Hollywood, the carpool pick-up area is at the back of CityWalk or on the ground floor of the Frankenstein parking garage.